z448/alios/README.md

 `alios -a`

-Highlighted names are optional, you can choose custom ass well.
+Highlighted names are optional, you can choose custom as well.
 Map alios using `-m` option with number beside app name.

 `alios -m 123 someName`